Virgin broadband review - is it any good?

 When these figures were compiled, Virgin had not yet rolled out their new 300Mb service.

 Using SamKnows, who help Ofcom compile those results, Virgin have been releasing figures regularly since the new package to show how it's performing.
-Here are the most recent SamKnows results, which include their Vivid 200 gamer version too:
+Here are the most recent SamKnows results from September 2017:

 |Average over 24 hours||Peak (8-10pm weekdays)|

 SOURCE: SamKnows and Virgin Media, September 2017.
 Available here.

 There's a more in depth comparison of Virgin Media and BT Infinity services here, but in terms of speeds, the figures above speak for themselves: Virgin Media are genuinely the fastest provider around.

 That should give Virgin Media customers a far easier time streaming videos, using VoIP services like Skype, or downloading large files, as well as increasing the efficiency of everyday browsing.

 Cable also gives Virgin Media other advantages - they can offer broadband without a phone line, for example - but speed is the most obvious benefit and, we think, a major reason for Virgin Media's surprisingly high customer satisfaction ratings.